 Travel experts say a Captiva sunset is the most romantic in the world.
 Same goes for the island’s long stretch of soft, white beach.
-Captiva Island is Sanibel Island’s little sister island. they are joined by the bridge at Blind Pass.
+Captiva Island is known as Sanibel Island’s little sister island. they are joined by the bridge at Blind Pass.
 Captiva is the smaller island and a more intimate place to spend your vacation.
 The island has fewer stores and restaurants in its quaint downtown area which is perfect for walking.
 Since it is located near Sanibel Island, visitors have easy access to all that both islands have to offer.
 The Captiva Island restaurants are typically quirky and some are waterfront.
 You can choose from beach or bay dining views.
 Live music and outdoor seating can be found in many of the restaurants lining Andy Rosse Lane, Captiva’s “main street”.

 What are the best Captiva Island beaches?

 Captiva beaches are internationally recognized for their beauty, soft sand, and bountiful shelling.
 The island has two public beaches, Turner Beach which is located on the southern end and Alison Hagerup Beach Park at the northern end.
 Turner Beach is ideal for shelling and fishing, however, swimming is not advised because of swift currents.
 It’s located on the Captiva side of the Blind Pass Bridge on Sanibel-Captiva Rd.

 Alison Hagerup Beach Park is a terrific place to watch the sunset.
 Parking is limited and Port-o-Lets serve as restrooms.
 Captiva public beach, parking is $5 an hour.
 Pets, open fires, collecting of live seashells, and alcoholic beverages are not permitted on the beach.
 Captiva Island is so close to Sanibel it makes visiting their popular beaches a hop, skip and a jump from each other.

 What is the history of Captiva Island?